Please Log In

 Have you ever heard the term video games and beneficial in the same sentence?
 Probably not.
 Usually, when people think about video games they picture players as the mindless zombies, but there are some surprising benefits you may not be aware of.

 Today’s games offer more substance with more challenging concepts, strategies and advance graphics than what I played as a kid.
-Minecraft, for example, is a wildly popular game that encourages kids to explore their creativity through a video game interface while still having fun.
+Minecraft: Pocket Edition, for example, is a wildly popular game that encourages kids to explore their creativity through a video game interface while still having fun.
 According to CNBC, there are over 998,000 kids and adults playing Minecraft, where players can create their own virtual universe using building blocks.

 CNBC reports, “Parents and educators alike have discovered that this game is more than just a mindless activity that possesses kids.
 It is actually an innovative educational tool that inspires, educates and builds 21st-century skills that help children in school and in their future professions—especially in STEM fields (science, technology, engineering, and math), where interest is lagging.”